JordanDickow/-my-game-library/README.md

 <h1>Technologies Used</h1>

 <p>I used React.js as the front end frame work to build the client.
 I really enjoyed how smooth React was updating the virtual DOM.
 For the backend I used Ruby on Rails.
 Since learning about backend technologies, I've always liked Ruby on Rails feature to generate the files required to build out the API.
-I have since moved on to using Express for it's flexibility to hard code changes in the server with out needing to roll back.</p>
+I have since moved on to using Express for it's flexibility to hard code changes in the server without needing to roll back.</p>

 <h1>Future Iterations</h1>